erazor83/pyWebStory/README.md

 ----------
 Well, in general this is just a little engine for telling interactive fiction with python.
 It's not just like reading a book but even more like a simple text-adventure where you can take things, talk to people and somehow influence the plot.

-pyWebStory uses HTML5 Websockets and forks a thread for every active user, who'll get it's own runtime objects at the server so it's not just like calling CGI-scripts and story temporary data.
-The sytem itself nearly behaves like a desktop application but is meant to run as a server for multiple users.
+pyWebStory uses HTML5 Websockets and forks a thread for every active user, who'll get it's own runtime objects at the server so it's not just like calling CGI-scripts and store temporary data.
+The system itself nearly behaves like a desktop application but is meant to run as a server for multiple users.

 Why?
 ----------
-So yeah, I played some [RAGS](www.ragsgame.com) games in the past and really likes them.
+So yeah, I played some [RAGS](www.ragsgame.com) games in the past and really liked them.
 Major issue seems to be the huge size, loading times (for example some games were about hundreds of megabytes and loading and saving took minutes) and even save and load with different game-versions was problematic.

 My idea was to combine the flexibility of HTML/JavaScript and Python.